 Thomas was 19 years old, a Machine Turner.
 He was a boarder at the family home of 52 year old, George Herbert Smith, a Boiler Maker’s Fitter.

-Thomas is also remembered on St. Clement’s Church WW1 War Memorial.
+Thomas is also remembered on the war memorial at St. Clement’s Church, Ipswich.

 The above are the photographs of the five sons and son-in-law of Mr. and Mrs. James Howard, of 35, Albert Street, Ipswich.
 Their names, regiments, and service are:- (1) Pioneer T. Howard, Duke of Cornwall’s L.I., been out since January 1915.
 Prior to the war he worked at Luton Motor Works.
 (2) Pte.
 C. Howard, Worcester Regiment, been out in France 15 months; prior to the war a fruit hawker.
 (3) Pte.
 R. Howard, Suffolks, out in France 12 months; formerly a footman in Herts.
 (4) Pte.
 F. Howard, fifteen years in the Marines, missed off H.M.S.
 Venus.
 (5) Pte.
 B. Howard, A.S.C., wounded at the Battle of Mons, died in the Ipswich Isolation Hospital; worked for ten months on the G.E.R.
 (6) Pte.
 A.W.
 Bridges, Suffolks, has been wounded in France, and is now at Felixstowe; worked at Mr. Tebbit’s St. Matthew’s, about fifteen years.